TMS Devices | 2025 Review

 BrainsWay

-BrainsWay is based in Israel but do most of their clinical work in the USA.
+BrainsWay is based in Israel.
 BrainsWay TMS devices use Hesel coils.
 An H coil stimulates deeper in the brain but that comes at the expense of focality.
 This had been described as “Deep TMS”.
 The terminology dTMS is not restricted to Hesel coils.
 It also describes dTMS induced by double cone coils and Halo-circular assembly (HCA) coils.
 BrainsWay has a patent or a trademark on the terminology deep TMS, which is a descriptive terminology.
 Any coil can be large enough and powered enough to stimulate deeply.
-A better description of their product is; non-focal TMS of diffuse-TMS.
+A better description of their product is: non-focal TMS or diffuse-TMS.
 For this reason, I am calling their H coil dTMS diffuse-TMS.

 The main proposal for dTMS is stimulation larger area of the brain cortex.
 This could increase the chances of “hitting the correct target.”
 But also, It means delivering a diffuse magnetic field.
 Often this results in more discomfort during the treatment and, possibly (for the H1 coil), a higher risk of seizure compared to the focal